jonasoesch/p9/paper.md

 Staged animation splits complex animations between multiple visual variables into stages.
 An animation the interpolates between positions as well as between two colors, might, for example, be split into two animation stages.
 One where the objects move from position a to position b.
 Another, where they change color.

 Heer et al. explicitly recommend the use of staged animation [@Heer-07:animatedtransitions] even though they found only modest benefits.
 In situations where staging led to complex and long animations, the authors found it even detrimental for tracking performance.
+This is also what cognitive load theory would predict because long, uninterrupted multi-stage animation will introduce elements into working memory but not leave the viewer time to organize them into long term memory.
+Her working memory will therefore overflow and she will forget what she had seen before.

 ### Animation duration

-Multiple authors observe that the duration of animation has a major impact on perception. [@Shanmugasundaram-07:cansmooth] Animation that is too slow has been shown to be strongly disliked by readers.[@Baudisch-06:phosphorexplaining] Others argue that very fast animation might lead to higher error rates [@Heer-07:animatedtransitions].
-Interestingly, others have shown that in situations where the distances between objects remained large enough during animation, higher speeds had no effect on tracking performance. [@Franconeri:2010ela] Other authors observe that faster animations might have the benefit of reducing *change blindness*. [@Fischer:2010iw], [@Shanmugasundaram:2008]
+Multiple authors observe that the duration of animation has a major impact on perception. [@Shanmugasundaram-07:cansmooth] Animation that is too slow has been shown to be strongly disliked by readers.[@Baudisch-06:phosphorexplaining] Others counter that very fast animation might lead to higher error rates [@Heer-07:animatedtransitions].
+This assumption has been refuted by Franconeri et al. [@Franconeri:2010ela] who showed that higher speeds have no impact on tracking performance when the distance between objects stays large enough.

 ### Direct manipulation